fact-claims/fact.claims/www.fact.claims/content/paper/index.md

 ## 3 Fact Claims Architecture

-The fact graph is represented as linked data serialized as JSON-LD.
+In our architecture, a `fact` is a small atomic unit of knowledge - serialized in JSON-LD format.

+The web links one fact to another - in same or separate documents - a technique called `linked data`.

+We consider a `grounded fact` to be one stored on IPFS as an immutable record.

-At runtime, URLs referenced within the JSON-LD, especially those residing outside the IPFS subgraph, may be de-referenced at the agent's discretion.
+At runtime, URLs within the JSON-LD may be retrieved at the agent's discretion.

-Additionally, for enhanced human readability, one could publish XHTML documents embedded with JSON-LD, including the millions of sites that already support SEO rich snippets.

-It's crucial to ensure that data referenced on the public internet is under your custodianship, is trustworthy and consistently available.

-Unlike the IPFS fact claims, Internet-sourced facts need not be immutable, so that dynamic observations may be ingested and inferred by the agent at its discretion.
+Unlike IPFS, Internet facts are not tamper-proof.
+They are dynamic so facts may be ingested by the agent, as required.

-This approach enables seamless integration of structured data and semantic annotations within HTML documents, fostering interoperability and facilitating machine-readable interpretation.

 The technical architecture for fact claims consists of several key components:

 - **IPFS Network:** A peer-to-peer network of nodes running IPFS software, facilitating the storage and retrieval of files using content-based addressing.
-- **Fact Graph:** A graph data structure representing interconnected fact graphs and claims within the decentralized system.
+- **Fact Web:** A graph data structure representing interconnected facts and trust claims within the decentralized system.
-- **Trust Chains:** Blockchain smart contracts manage governance of an immutable custody chain of fact graphs.
+- **Trust Chains:** Blockchain smart contracts can notarize an immutable chain of facts, asserting provenance permanetly.
-- **Smart Agents:** Interface with the IPFS network and Internet for storage, retrieval, curation, inference, visualization and publication of fact graphs.
+- **Smart Agents:** Interface with the IPFS network and Internet for storage, retrieval, curation, inference, visualization and publication of fact webs.

-### 3.1 Conceptual Fact Graph
+### 3.1 Conceptual Fact Web

 With Linked Data, concepts and documents can be inter-related to describe almost anything.